ocaml/v2.ocaml.org/site/learn/faq.md

 The OCaml system is open source software.
 Since version 4.03 the compiler and the standard library are distributed under LGPL 2.1 with static linking exception, read the [license](/docs/license.html) for details.
-The sotware is also available under a BSD-style license for a fee through the [OCaml Consortium](/consortium/).
+The software is also available under a BSD-style license for a fee through the [OCaml Consortium](/consortium/).

 #### What is the meaning of the name “OCaml”